R for Biologists course

 We will use the counts file called GSE60450_GeneLevel_Normalized(CPM.and.TMM)_data.csv stored in the data folder.
 The path to the file should be data/GSE60450_GeneLevel_Normalized(CPM.and.TMM)_data.csv.

-Your turn 3.3: Load the data into your R working directory.
+Your turn 3.3: Load the count data into your R working directory.
 We will store the contents of the counts file in an object called counts.

 # read in counts file